smartprocure/futil-js/README.md

 An aspect wraps a function and allows you run code at various points like before and after execution.
 Notably, aspects in this library allow you to have a shared state object between aspects and are very useful for automating things like status indicators, etc on functions.

-There is a _lot_ of prior art in the javascript world, but most of them assume a vaguely object oriented context.
+There is a _lot_ of prior art in the javascript world, but most of it assumes a vaguely object oriented context.
 The implementation in `futil-js` is done in just 20 lines of code and seems to capture all of the use cases of AOP.

 > Note: To do OO style AOP with this these aspects, just use lodash's `_.update` method and optionally `boundMethod` from `futil` if `this` matters